Why and how to optimize your range consistency ?

 TO REINFORCE THE BRAND'S PRICE IMAGE

-Range consistency means maintaining a consistent price structure between products in the same range.
-This approach has a significant impact on the brand’s price image.
-However, not all retailers are concerned, as retailers place less emphasis on the coherence of their product ranges.
+Range consistency, essential in range management, consists in maintaining a coherent price structure between the products offered in the same range.
+This approach has This approach has a significant impact on the brand’s price image..
+However, not all points of sale are concerned, as retailers place less emphasis on the coherence of their product ranges.

-Consider, by contrast, an example of inconsistent pricing.
-Suppose in a store, the per-kilo price of a 500-gram butter block is higher than that of a 250-gram block.
-Consumers would find it more expensive to buy one large block than two small ones, creating confusion and frustration because these prices are counterintuitive, ultimately damaging your price image.
+Let’s take an example of inconsistent pricing.
+Let’s imagine that, in a store, the price per kilo of a 500-gram tub of butter is higher than that of a 250-gram tub.
+The consumer realizes that it’s more expensive to buy one large packet than two small ones.
+You generate incomprehension and annoyance because these prices are counter-intuitive.
+And your price image suffers.

-One of the goals of product line consistency is therefore to avoid consumer confusion, which might otherwise lead them to hesitate or seek alternatives.
+One of the objectives of range consistency is therefore to avoid confusion among consumers, who, faced with an inconsistent range width, might otherwise hesitate or look for alternatives.

 TO OPTIMIZE THE MARGIN MIX

-Pricing strategy is a profitability lever for retailers.
-In particular, the margin rate, an important indicator for sector players, is determined by two factors:
+Pricing strategy is a key profitability driver for retailers.
+In particular, the margin rate, an important indicator for players in the sector, is determined by two factors:

 • Product sales levels